Human rights in Turkey: Deaths in custody

-An important characteristics of the period following the 12 September 1980 military intervention was the disregard to the right to life and the increase in torture cases and deaths due to torture.
+An important characteristic of the period following the 12 September 1980 military intervention was the disregard to the right to life and the increase in torture cases and deaths due to torture.
 The HRFT published two reports on Deaths in Custody (14 and 15 years since the military take over) presenting a list of 419 deaths in custody (in 15 years) with a suspicion that torture might have been the reason.
 Another 15 deaths were attributed to hunger strikes while medical neglect was given as the reason for 26 deaths.
 On the basis of this list Helmut Oberdiek compiled a revised list for 20 years (12 September 1980 to 12 September 2000) and concluded that in 428 cases torture may have been the reason for the death of prisoners.
 In 2008 alone the Human Rights Foundation of Turkey reported of 39 deaths in prison.
 In some cases torture was involved.
 In 2012, two prison guards and an official were given life sentences for the torture death of activist Engin Çeber, the first such verdict in Turkey's history.
+In 2016, teacher Gökhan Açıkkollu died in police custody, with human rights organizations alleging his death was a result of torture.In 2018, teacher Halime Gülsu, who suffered from lupus, died in prison after being denied access to her essential medication, with human rights organizations attributing her death to medical neglect.

 Poor living conditions in Turkish prisons

 Turkey has repeatedly been criticized for allowing poor living conditions to exist in its prisons and in particular, it has been criticized for not doing anything to solve the problem of overcrowded prisons.
 Following the 1980 Turkish coup d'état political prisoners tried in military courts were held in military prisons and were thus subjected to military discipline.
 Prisoners were obliged to participate in daily roll-calls, the singing of marches and drills in the open air.
 In particular, Diyarbakır and Mamak Military Prisons (the latter in Ankara) became notorious for the routine beatings which accompanied attempts to enforce military discipline among civilians.
 In addition, so-called "inaugural-beatings" had been institutionalized in almost all prisons in Turkey.

 In 2008, allegations of ill-treatment in prisons and allegations of ill-treatment of prisoners during their transfers continued to be made.
 Small-group isolation remained a problem across the prison system for people who were accused or convicted of politically motivated offences.
 The Human Rights Foundation of Turkey registered 39 deaths in prison.

 In March 2020, following the publication of reports which documented the life-threatening living conditions which existed in prisons during the COVID-19 pandemic, the government of Turkey published a draft of a document in which it stated that it was preparing to release 100,000 inmates.
-However, Amnesty International and several other human rights organizations stated that they were still concerned about journalist and human rights defenders, who as per the government’s perceived policies, will remain behind bars.
+However, Amnesty International and several other human rights organizations stated that they were still concerned about journalist and human rights defenders, who as per the government's perceived policies, will remain behind bars.